programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 refine your searches based on ten different fields including simple keywords, a date range, and a crime type.
 As each website’s search feature is different it always pays to take a moment or two to play with and read about the search options available.
-In this case, read over the short explanation of the “Advanced” features by clicking on the “what’s this?” link, which will explain how to refine your search further.
 Since we have already done the simple searches for “negro” and “mulatto”, we know there will be results.
 However, let’s use the advanced search to limit our results to records published in the Old Bailey Proceedings